 I am an Assistant Professor in the Department of Mass Communication and Communication Studies and a member of the Graduate Faculty at Towson University.

-I have published in a variety of communication and interdisciplinary social science journals including The International Journal of Press/Politics, The International Journal of Public Opinion Research, Mass Communication & Society, Political Communication, and Social Science Quarterly.
+I have published in a variety of communication and interdisciplinary social science journals including Human Communication Research, The International Journal of Press/Politics, The International Journal of Public Opinion Research, Mass Communication & Society, Political Communication, and Social Science Quarterly.
 I often offer media commentary on my research, political comedy, public opinion, polling, and the new media environment.

 I am the Professional Freedom & Responsibility (PF&R) Chair for the Political Communication Interest Group of AEJMC for 2013-14; I served as the Teaching Standards Chair during the 2012-13 year.
 I serve on the Towson University Faculty Development and Research Committee (FDRC) and currently chair our department's Faculty Resources Committee.